thewca/worldcubeassociation.org/docs/STYLE_GUIDE.md

 | `map.set(k, v)` in a `forEach` | build a new object via spread / `Object.fromEntries` |
 | `array.pop()`, `arr.tap(&:pop)` | `take_while` / `drop_while` / slicing |
 | `let x = ...` then reassign in a loop | build a new collection with `map` / `reduce` |

+In JavaScript, `let` is itself the smell: it tells the reader "something below reassigns this", and reviewers will ask for a `const` built from a `map`, a `reduce`, or a ternary.
+Mutating an object you were handed is a last-resort exception and has to be argued for in the PR — assume your PR isn't one.

 If you genuinely must recompute values in place, produce *new* entries rather than mutating existing ones.